vizucode/devcode/README.md

 ### Built With

-This the tech stack that we used for developing Marketgate service
+This the tech stack that we used for developing Devcode service

 * [![Fiber][fiber]][fiber-url]
 * [![Gorm][gorm]][gorm-url]